CronDog

 A Github repo's release schedule can be unpredictable.
 If you want to monitor the new release of a Github project, instead of checking it manually each time, you can save time by setting up a monitoring task and get notified whenever a new release is posted.

-2. Create an iHook scheduled task
+2. Create a CronDog scheduled task

-Under the Request Settings and Request Schedule sections, provide the following values:
+Under the Request and Schedule sections, provide the following values:

 FieldValueNotes